CoderDojoMcDonough/MinecraftScripts/README.md

 [life.js](life.js) implements [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) in Minecraft using [ScriptCraft](http://scriptcraftjs.org/)

-Example function call to start a Glider with 50 generations:
+Example function call to start a Glider with 50 generations at the mouse position:

     /js life(50)